kgisl/makesite/content/blog/2021-06-03-flo-drive-notes.md

 ### 3rd station
 1. Please collect our complimentary refreshments.
 Follow directions to the alloted parking lot.
 Please stay within the parking lot for at least 15-20 minutes.
-2. In case of emergency, please inform the nearby parking attendant or call by clicking this link:  <a href="tel:+91-96004-39512">Dr Manoj</a>
+2. In case of emergency, please inform the nearby parking attendant or call by clicking the following link:  <a href="tel:+91-96004-39512">Dr Manoj</a>

 ### Misc Notes
 1. By the time you are ready to leave KGiSL campus, your vaccination certificate should be available for download at the COWIN portal.